Patten, Maine

+Postcard depicting Patten Academy ca. 1905.

 Patten is a small town in Penobscot County, Maine, United States.
 At the 2020 census, the population was 881.
 The village of Patten is in the northeastern part of the town.

 History

 Patten ME from Finch Hill.
 Hand colored photograph taken c.
 1880.

 Patten Drug Store in Patten, Maine, at corner of Main and Katahdin Streets.
 Taken c.
 1880.

 The town was named for Amos Patten, a resident of Bangor, Maine, who about 1828 purchased Township No. 4, Range 6, as it was then designated, for its vast timber supply.
 In 1829 Amos Patten hired Ira Fish and Eli Kellogg to survey the land.
 The surveyors soon asked permission to establish their homes in Patten.
 The town was incorporated on April 16, 1841, and given its present name at that time.
 By 1850 the population numbered 470, reaching 704 in 1870, and 716 residents in 1880.
 The town's infrastructure gradually appeared.
 In March 1841 the Congregational Church was organized.
 Within a few years, citizens began agitating for local education.
 A bill to appoint Trustees of the Patten Academy passed the Maine legislature and was signed by the governor in 1847.
 The Patten Academy opened its doors with 61 students in September 1848, and educated its residents for more than a century.